IgniteUI/igniteui-xplat-docs/doc/en/components/themes/overview.md

 > [!NOTE]
 Changing the theme at runtime also requires you to replace the global stylesheet from the table above.

-$ProductName$ allows you to switch the component themes at runtime by using the `ConfigureTheme` function exported by the library.
+{ProductName} allows you to switch the component themes at runtime by using the `ConfigureTheme` function exported by the library.

 Calling it and passing one of the four valid themes - bootstrap, material, fluent, or indigo as a string will change the loaded component styles;